 What is Turnaround Time (TAT)?

-Turnaround time (TAT) is the total amount of time required to complete a cycle of the process.
+The total amount of time required to complete a process cycle is called Turnaround Time (TAT).
 In laboratory management, this cycle encloses the time from ordering a test to delivering reports to end customers.
-However, there are many other processes involved in this loop namely — order, collect, identify, transfer, segregate, test, report, assess, and deliver.
+However, there are many other processes like order, collect, identify, transfer, segregate, test, report, assess, and deliver involved in the loop.
 The total turnaround time of a test is a factor entirely dependent on all these processes.

 Improved completion time improves your lab’s throughput; giving all referrals, partners, and patients the liberty to be easily reliable to your diagnostic center.